tomaklutfu/Julia-Intro/README.md

 ## Broadcasting and Mapping

-Operators and functions can be applied to arrays element-wise.
+Operators and functions can be applied on arrays or array-like objects element-wise.
 For example, for scalar `+` operator, `.+` is the element-wise counterpart and for scalar `sin` function, `sin.` is.

 ```julia
 julia> 1+1